DavithCH/sigma-online-formation/README.md

 > -   Create .env file on root directory and copy all content from .env.example file to it
 > -   Create your database and than connect your laravel app by changing the requirements in .env

+> -   Configure your mail to able to work with mailing systems

 > -   run `composer update` to generate all dependencies

 > -   run command `npm install` to install all nessesary dependencies such as tailwind css library